-As a small business owner, it is important to remember that your intended audience is being exposed to several thousand advertising messages daily.
-In addition, the messages are not just coming from traditional media such as television, radio, print and outdoor.
-Today, your existing customers and prospects are most likely using some of the leading social networks to look for information and communication.
-Moreover, networks like Facebook, Twitter and YouTube will bombard them with even more advertising messages, with most of them targeting a specific interest or business specialty.
+As a small business owner, it is essential to remember that your intended audience is exposed to several thousand advertising messages daily.
+In addition, the messages are not just coming from traditional media such as television, radio, print, and outdoor billboards.
+Today, your existing customers and prospects are most likely using social media to look for information, product recommendations, and customer reviews.
+Moreover, networks like Facebook, Twitter, and YouTube will bombard them with even more advertising messages, most of them targeting a specific interest or business specialty.

 Start engaging your audience.

-If you are currently using social media networks such as Facebook, Twitter, YouTube or LinkedIn, it is important to promote them on your website and company blog.
-Additionally, you need to make sure that your company website is included on all of your traditional marketing efforts, as well as your business letterhead, business cards and e-mail signatures.
-Small businesses like yours do not have the luxury of a large marketing budget, so this is a good way to increase your web traffic without spending a fortune.
+If you are currently using social media networks such as Facebook, Twitter, YouTube, or LinkedIn, it is important to promote them on your website and company blog.
+Additionally, you need to make sure that your company website is included in all of your traditional marketing efforts, as well as your business letterhead, business cards, and e-mail signatures.
+Small businesses like yours do not have the luxury of a large marketing budget, so this is an excellent way to increase your web traffic without spending a fortune.

-There a number of different social media networks to consider using for your small business.
+There are many different social media networks to consider using for your small business.
 A good rule of thumb is to choose them based on how much time you have available to make periodic updates and announcements about your business.
 If possible, choose a staff member in your front office to manage your social media efforts, as they are most likely fielding calls and working on a computer during the day.

 Whether it is Facebook, Instagram, Twitter or Linkedin, or perhaps all four, your social media marketing efforts will start small and grow organically.
-Write posts that appeal to the audience you are going after, and always make sure you respond to their comments, posts and friend requests promptly.
+Write posts that appeal to the audience you are going after, and always make sure you promptly respond to their comments, posts, and friend requests.
 You can also use social media as an online sales tool by promoting special offers and promotions.